awslabs/aws-greengrass-group-setup/README.md

 created.
 It also provides a:
 - `gg_group_setup` config file parser `GroupConfigFile` which can be sub-classed
 - file-driven command line interface encapsulated in the `GroupComnands` class
-    - The file-driven command line is also an example implementation of the steps necessary to create a Greengrass Group.
+    - The `GroupCommands` class is also an example implementation of the steps necessary to create a Greengrass Group.
+- `GroupType` which can be sub-classed for more complex `GroupCommands` scenarios

 `gg_group_setup` includes four commands:
 `create`, `deploy`, `clean_all`, and `clean_file`.